TimoOerlemans/Portfolio-Research/Portfolio.md

 ## Outcome 4.
 You implement a (semi)automated software release process that matches the needs of the project context.
 (IP)

 This lo is about automated software.
 An example is that my application runs every test when you push this has somethings to do with outcome 2(quality) because it makes sure that you know that all the test you made for this lo keep working.
+I am going to make pipelines for my ci/cd, one for the frontend and one for the backend.
+These pipelines make sure that my code is working as they suposed to.
+They build my project and after that they run all the test to see if they pass.
+I already have made a ci/cd for my backend but my docker is not working good enough so I need to fix that.
+After that I only need to make a ci/cd pipeline for my frontend to become on proficient.

 ### 4.1 Automatic testing

 Tests insures you that your code is working in the way it is supposed to.
 So it is smart to run those tests everytime you make a change and push something.
-I am going to make a pipeline where that gets done for me.
+I am going to make a pipeline where that will be done for me everytime I push something to main.

 #### Front-end